jlubawy/go-boilerpipe/README.md

 Boilerpipe removes boilerplate and extracts text content from HTML documents.

-Currently it only supports article extraction which includes the title, a normalized URL, the date, and the content.
+Currently it only supports article extraction which includes the title, the date, and the content.

+Best attempts will be made to follow [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html#semantic-versioning-200) rules, but no API guarantees will be made until version 1.0.0.

+However, existing tags will not change guaranteeing that [vendoring](https://semver.org/spec/v2.0.0.html#semantic-versioning-200) will not break.

-## Command-line
+## Getting Started

-To install ```go get -u github.com/jlubawy/go-boilerpipe/...```
+To install: ```go get -u github.com/jlubawy/go-boilerpipe/...```

+## Command-Line Tool

     $ boilerpipe help